 Most Enterpise Transformations Stall Before They Fail

-Teams Busy - Funding is approved - Backlogs are full - And yet - delivery slows, dependencies surface late and nobody can clearly explain what must move next - That is not failure - That is stall
+Teams are Busy - Funding is approved - Backlogs are full - And yet delivery slows, dependencies surface late and nobody can clearly explain what must move next - That is not failure - That is stall.
+This checklist is what we use to detect that stall early, while there is still room to act.

-What this checklist actually does
+What this assessment actually does

-This is not a best-practice list.
+This is not a best-practice checklist.

 -